 The key requirement in successful options trading strategies involves understanding and implementing options pricing models.
 In this post, we will get a brief understanding about Greeks in options which will help in creating and understanding the pricing models.

-Before we start understanding Greeks, it is important to get a hang of properties of option contracts.
+Before we start understanding Greeks in options, it is important to get a hang of properties of option contracts.
 We recommend you read the basic concepts here if you are already not familiar with options.
-Additionally, there are a few other properties about options which you should know before we delve into Greeks.
+Additionally, there are a few other properties about options which you should know before we delve into the options Greeks.

 Option Pricing is based on two types of values